NetBeholder/Debian-installation-guide/README.md

 #mount -o subvol=@docker,$mount_opt /dev/mapper/${DM}${RPN}_crypt /mnt/var/lib/docker/btrfs
 #chattr +C -R /mnt/var/lib/docker/btrfs
 ```
 #### Making swapfile
+Although the Debian Wiki does [not recommend](https://wiki.debian.org/Btrfs#Status) using swap files for the btrfs filesystem, it seems more convenient than a dedicated partition, at least for the desktop.
+From Debian Wiki:
+> While support for swap files was added to linux-5.0, it is highly recommended to use a dedicated swap partition.
+Furthermore, enabling swap using a virtual block (loop) device is dangerous, because this "will only cause memory allocation lock-ups" (Martin Raiber, linux-btrfs).

-Determining the size of the swap file (partition) can be tricky.
-If you use hibernation, the swap space size should equal the amount of RAM plus the square root of the RAM amount.
+Also, determining the size of the swap file (partition) can be tricky.
+If you use hibernation, the swap space [size](https://itsfoss.com/swap-size/) should equal the amount of RAM plus the square root of the RAM amount.
 > SwapFileSize = RAM + SQRT(RAM).

-Thus, if the RAM size is 4, then the swap partition size should be 6.
+Thus, if the RAM size is 4, then the swap file size should be 6.
+Anyway, сalculate the size of the swap file as you prefer.
 ```bash
 # disabling the copy-on-write feature should also disable compression
 chattr +C -R /mnt/swap